Torquay TQ2 7AA

 You will need to pay a standard NHS prescription charge for each item, unless you are exempt from paying for your prescriptions.
 Standard prescription charges also apply to Emergency Department prescriptions.

-More information on prescription costs and exemptions can be found on NHS Choices.
+More information on prescription costs and exemptions can be found on The NHS website.
 You may be asked to provide proof of your exemption, so please remember to bring this with you to your appointment.

 Please remember to bring money with you to your appointment to pay for any prescriptions you might be given, or you can pay for your prescriptions by credit or debit card at our outpatient pharmacy.